 If you’re considering a career in appraisal, you probably want to know: What’s the average real estate appraiser salary?
-Survey data from the 2020-2021 Appraisal Income Guide shows that an appraiser’s annual income varies according to factors such as license level, years of experience, and more.
+Survey data from the 2022-2023 Appraisal Salary Guide shows that an appraiser’s annual income varies according to factors such as license level, years of experience, and more.
 Here’s a look at the average real estate appraiser salary, plus tips on how you can maximize your income as an appraiser.

 Real estate appraiser salary snapshot

-Other factors that affect appraiser income
+Other factors that affect appraiser salary

-Those reaching the highest earning potential are working over 60 hours per week.
-Appraisers who work 61+ hours per week earn over $33,000 more per year than appraisers working a 21-40 hour work week.
+Those reaching the highest earning potential are working over 50 hours per week.
+Appraisers who work 51+ hours per week earn about $150K annually.
+That’s over $47K more per year than appraisers working a 31-40 hour work week.

 Note that many real estate appraisers work for themselves and are not salaried employees.
-If you operate as an independent appraiser or own your own appraisal business, your income will vary somewhat from year to year.
+If you operate as an independent appraiser or run your own appraisal business, your income will vary somewhat from year to year.
 Many people choose an appraisal career because of the flexible schedule and the opportunity to make good money.

 Ready to launch your appraisal career?
 Download our free career guide.

-On top of that, our survey data suggests that you can become a top earner in appraisal by sharpening your business skills and excelling in these three key areas:
+On top of that, our survey data suggests that you can become a top earner in appraisal by improving your business skills and excelling in these three key areas: